 There are three main types of UV rays:

-UV-B rays which are higher energy and also cause skin cancer and burns.
+UV-B rays are higher energy and also cause skin cancer and burns.

 Because of their particular wavelength, UV-A rays are able to penetrate through car and home windows, while UV-B rays bounce off.
 Many people think they are safe from the sun while they’re in the car but that’s only the case with UV-B rays.